-Kemmanagundi is located at a height of 1434m above sea level.
-This was the summer retreat of Krishnaraja Wadiyar IV.
-Ringed by the Baba Budan Giri Range and blessed with silver cascades, mountain streams and lush vegetation, Kemmanagundi’s beautifully laid-out ornamental gardens, enchanting mountains and valleys views are a treat for the eye.
-The spectacular sunset view from the Raj Bhavan is a photographer’s delight.
-For the adventurous at heart, Kemmanagundi offers many peaks to scale and intricate jungle paths to explore.
+Kemmanagundi is located at a height of 1434m above sea level and is famous for its beautifully laid-out ornamental gardens, enchanting mountains and valleys views.
+The picturesque sunset view from the Raj Bhavan is every photographer’s delight.
+For those who are adventurous, the place offers many peaks to scale and intricate jungle paths to explore.

 Reasons to visit Kemmanagundi

-- Kalhatti Falls: 10 kms from Kemmanagundi, a small waterfall over elephant-shaped rocks, with a temple.
+- Kalhatti Falls:Located 10 kms from Kemmanagundi, there is a small waterfall over elephant-shaped rocks, with a temple.

 How to reach Kemmanagundi:

 By Air: Mangalore is the closest airport (80 Kms)

 By Train: Birur Junction is the nearest railway station (34 Kms)